HawkeyeZAR/PyRegexEvaluator/README.md

 How to use
 -------------------

-First paste in your test data, then enter your regex patter to find and hit Enter.
+First paste in your test data, then enter your regex pattern to find and hit Enter.
 Or you can just click on the find button

 > **Note:**